fin81985/pands-project/README.md

 ### 6. **Pair Plot**
 A pair plot provides scatter plots for all the features colored by species.
 It reveals relationships useful for classification tasks.

+### 7. **Violin Plots**
+Violin plots shows the spread and shape of data.
+It combines a box plot with a smooth curve that shows how the data is spread out.

 ---

 ##  References